wpmetabox/mb-wpai/notes.dev.md

 1. The `PMAI_Import_Record::import()` will be called from the WP All Import.

 ### XPath Guide
-To test the xpath, try to use this tool [http://xpather.com/](http://xpather.com/)
+To test the xpath, try this tool [http://xpather.com/](http://xpather.com/)

 Some useful xpath related to the example:
 - `casts[1]/cast[*]/name[1]` - Get all cast names of the movies.xml example.